kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 Software Development.

 ## Results, Behavior, Assumptions and Values
-Let's start at the end, at the results any mindset produces, because that is what we see in co-workers and what we believe is the result of their mindset:
+**Let's start at the end**, at the results any mindset produces, because that is what we see in co-workers and what we believe is the result of their mindset:
 The _result_.
 On a high level, the result of any company is an exchange of payment for service.